FlaviusMiron/DigitRecognizingApp/README.md

 ![image](https://github.com/FlaviusMiron/DigitRecognizingApp/assets/100422650/86dc624e-b880-4fb6-8350-438e180e894f)

 The digit should be drawn in the white frame.
+It is smaller since the network's imput is a 28x28 pixel image, similar to the data set, and making it bigget would increase the computational time to rescale and alanyze, making the program slower.